 Goodwill and intangible assets in the EMEA, Latin America and Asia Pacific Drilling Services CGUs have been fully impaired.
-For the North America Drilling Services CGU, the Company performed a goodwill impairment test at 31 December 2018 and the recoverable amount for the North America Drilling Services CGU exceeded the goodwill carrying amount.
-Goodwill arising from the acquisition of Globaltech in Asia Pacific was also tested for impairment and the recoverable amount exceeded the Globaltech carrying amount.
-Consequently, no goodwill impairments were recorded for the year ended 31 December 2018.
+For the North America Drilling Services CGU, the Company performed a goodwill impairment test at 31 December 2019 and the recoverable amount for the North America Drilling Services CGU exceeded the carrying amount.
+Goodwill arising from the acquisition of Globaltech was also tested for impairment and the recoverable amount for the Geological Data Services CGU exceeded the carrying amount.
+Consequently, no goodwill impairments were recorded for the years ended 31 December 2019 and 2018.